-The adoptive parent should be given a current child summary, medical information, and nonidentifying birth parent medical information, Birth and Medical History of Child and Birth Parent Background information- (merge forms).
+Prior to placement, the adoptive parent should be given a current child summary, medical information, and non-identifying birth parent medical information, Birth and Medical History of Child and Birth Parent Background information- (merge forms).

 The worker will exit the child from any foster care placement and enter him into the adoptive record.
 This will generate a boarding care payment and a medical card.